 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 The degree is offered by the Refugee Studies Centre, the world’s foremost multidisciplinary centre for refugee and forced migration studies.
 The RSC is part of the Oxford Department of International Development (ODID), an international leader in teaching and research in development studies which ranked top in its subject area in the UK’s 2014 Research Excellence Framework.

 As a student on the course you will have access to a wide range of public seminars organised by the department, including the RSC Public Seminar Series.
 Beyond the immediate degree, Oxford offers a great variety of events, including seminars and lectures by distinguished academics and policy-makers in related fields.
-Other RSC resources include Forced Migration Online, Forced Migration Review, and the RSC Working Paper Series, to which students who are awarded a distinction for their thesis or group essay are invited to contribute.
+Other RSC resources include Forced Migration Review and the RSC Working Paper Series, to which students who are awarded a distinction for their thesis are invited to contribute.

 The Social Sciences Library, the biggest free-standing social science library in the UK, is nearby and houses the Refugee Studies Centre collection, the world’s largest collection of material on the study of refugees and forced migration.
 These holdings form part of the rich resources of the historic Bodleian Library.
 As alumni of the University, students can sign up for lifetime access to key online journals.

 The department provides hot-desking areas with desktops and printing, as well as wireless internet access.
 Technical support is available through the department, your college and the University’s IT Services, which also offers training courses.
 Course materials are available online via Canvas, the University’s Virtual Learning Environment.